void-type/FoodStuffs/README.md

 ## Features

 - Meal cards to build weekly shopping list.
 - Category tags on recipes.
+Appear as facets in search.
 - Images for recipes.
 - Copy recipes.
-- Random sort discovery on home page.
+- Random sort and infinite scroll for recipe discovery on home page.
-- Search and pagination.
+- Paginated and robust search.
 - Recent history list.
 - Unsaved change detection.
 - Responsive UI using Bootstrap grid.